 When a PDUFA date is missed or a CRL is issued, the market reaction can be swift and severe.
 A delay introduces uncertainty, which can lead to stock price volatility and shake investor confidence.
 Beyond the stock market, a missed deadline directly impacts your business operations.
 It can delay your product launch, postpone revenue streams, and increase development costs as you work to address the FDA’s feedback.
 This is why having a clear communication strategy for investors and a solid risk management plan is just as important as your regulatory submission.

-How to Manage Your PDUFA Timeline
+How to Stay on Track with Your PDUFA Date

 Navigating the PDUFA timeline can feel like a high-stakes waiting game, but you have more control than you might think.
 While the FDA sets the final deadline, your preparation and strategy throughout the review process are what truly shape the journey.
 A proactive approach can mean the difference between a smooth review and one filled with unexpected hurdles and delays.
 It’s about treating your PDUFA timeline not as a passive countdown, but as an active project that requires careful management from start to finish.